xuyanshi/xuyanshi.github.io/_posts/2023/2023-06-28-china-jobs-age-discrimination-35.md

 It’s hard to trust employment data from the Chinese government, which counts anyone who has worked [one hour a week](http://www.stats.gov.cn/zs/tjws/tjzb/202301/t20230101_1903672.html).
 That low bar has kept the urban unemployment rate at a little over 5 percent for much of this year, better than in 2019.

+Numbers from the corporate world tell a different story.
+In the first three months of this year, Alibaba, Tencent and Baidu, among the country’s biggest internet companies and best-paying employers, hired about 9 percent fewer workers than they did during their hiring peak in the pandemic, according to their financial reports.
+Some of China’s biggest real estate developers cut their head counts by 30, 50 or even 70 percent in 2022.

 ![Lockdown](00china-marriage-bfjm-superJumbo.webp)